Hurricanes Don't Wait.

 • Parts of buildings

 Sometimes, the debris can also include flammable materials.
-When thrown around at high speed, these items pose a risk of sparking a fire, causing further harm to cargo.
-The damage these sustained winds inflict are all the more reason businesses should have hurricane freight insurance.
+When thrown around at high speed, the risk of a fire starting and harming cargo becomes even more likely.
+The damage hurricane winds inflict are all the more reason businesses should have coverage for their goods.

 Rain and Flooding Damage

 Rain and flooding are also major problems during hurricanes.
 Excessive amounts of water can ruin goods and create delays that hurt businesses.
-Rain wets the roads and makes it easier for semi trucks to lose control.
+Rain makes roads slick and increases the chances for semi trucks to lose control.
 Any cargo in a trailer is likely to be damaged in a wreck.

 Heavy rains can make roads impassable.
-If freight is stuck on a flooded road, the damage could range from mild to severe, depending on how long it remains waterlogged.
-Products within a warehouse or trailer could also be submerged depending on height of water levels.
+If freight is stuck on a flooded road, the damage could range from mild to severe.
+Products within a warehouse or trailer could also be submerged, depending on how high the water has risen.

-Hurricane natural disaster cargo insurance can mitigate these risks considerably.
+Hurricane cargo insurance can mitigate these risks considerably.
 By ensuring that a policy covers rain and flood damage, businesses can avoid major financial hits due to these storms.

 Goods Expired Due To Delays

-So far, we’ve discussed the physical damage that hurricanes can cause.
-However, the delays these weather events cause can also lead to the expiration of perishable goods.
+We've discussed the physical damage that hurricanes can cause.
+However, hurricanes can also cause delays in the supply chain that lead to the expiration of perishable goods.

 This is especially troubling for businesses that deal with the following: